 For riders under 5'7" or 5'6", who are concerned about standover or reach on the Jones Diamond Plus, check out the Jones 23" Spaceframe Plus 148!

-Available in Black, or Green (Pantone 2305 U).
-Both Colors feature an ED Black underlayer to protect the frame from rust, and a semi-matte clearcoat.
+Available in Black, Green (Pantone 2305 U), or Gray (Cool Gray 7 U).
+All colors feature an ED Black underlayer to protect the frame from rust, and a matte clearcoat.

 This is a frame, fork, EBB (bottom bracket), front and rear TA bolts, water bottle bolts, clips, and standard derailleur hanger.
 If you would like a single speed or Shimano Direct Mount hanger, get them here!